About a bean: The character of a roast

 Have you ever visited a roaster to see how a bunch of green beans is transformed into these beautifully aromatic and beautiful roasted beans that give us our daily pleasure?
 If not, call your local roaster and arrange a visit.
 It’s amazing!

 Coffee artists are called roasters and their canvas is a bag of green beans.
-The art work is the roasted coffee.
-Yes, it is an art form of its own kind!
+The artwork is roasted coffee.
+Yes, it is an art form of its kind!

 There are two main ingredients in the process of creating a specialty coffee bean that is roasted to perfection: the quality of the green beans and the roasting technique.
 The roaster is the one that chooses his canvas with a careful selection of which green beans he will include in his roasting schedule.
 And like an artist that uses paint and brushes or any other artistic tool, the roaster creates his art with his trusty roasting machine.